dougscohen/dougscohen.github.io/_posts/2020-06-24-CS-Unit-1-Build.md

 The comments will help walk you through the code, but let's take a look at it together.
 The function takes in 2 rows of data that are the same length.
 Assuming each row has a length greater than 1, we want to iterate through each index of row_A, find its value, and subtract the value at the same index position in row_B.
 After squaring the difference, we then add that value to the existing distance total.
 Finally, we take the square root of the total distance to get the Euclidean distance between two rows of data.

-It;s important to understand what is happening above, as it is vital in the prediction portion of a K Nearest Neighbors Classifier.
+It's important to understand what is happening above, as it is vital in the prediction portion of a K Nearest Neighbors Classifier.
 In the next step, we will fit the KNN classifier.
 This step isn't necessary for a lazy learning algorithm, but it can be useful for storing the training data in memory.
-Let's take a look at what our KNN class would like like:
+Let's take a look at what our KNN class would look like:

 ```python
 class KNN():